What Shops Are Open on Christmas Day in the UK?

 Twelfth Night

 Ending the festive season is the Twelfth Night, marking the eve of Epiphany.
-Traditionally, all Christmas decorations should be taken down this day to avoid bad luck.
+Traditionally, all Christmas decorations should be taken down by this day to avoid bad luck.

 The Importance of Christmas Shopping